RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Use this lab to recap (almost) everything you've learnt so far on the course.

-The data for this lab comes from Our World in Data and contains the average daily per capita supply of calories from a range of food commodities by country across many years.
+The data for this lab comes from Our World in Data and contains the average daily per capita supply of calories from a range of food commodities by country across many years.<br>
 You can read more about the data here in the ‘Sources’ tab.

 <br>